h2oai/h2o-3/h2o-docs/new_look_docs/includes/_Flow.rst

 -  Run time
 -  Progress

-**NOTE**: For a better understanding of how jobs work, make sure to review the `Viewing Frames`_ section as well.
+**Note**: For a better understanding of how jobs work, make sure to review the `Viewing Frames`_ section as well.

 Ok, now that you understand how to find jobs in H2O, let's submit a new